 Golf Clubs Explained: Basic Parts of a Golf Club

 The three most basic parts of a golf club are the grip, shaft, and clubhead:

 - Circular rubber section located at the top of the club

 - Golfers can grip with their hands when swinging

 - Tapering metal tube with smaller circular diameter than grip

 - Bulky bottom of the club

 - Provides face that comes into contact with ball during swing

-Sound interesting?
+Sound interesting in the context of golf clubs set reviews?
 But there’s even more parts to consider!

 In the clubhead specifically, you’ll find subcomponents that affect how your club interacts with the golf ball.
 Among these are the face, topline/crown, heel, sole, toe, and cavity back/club muscleback, hosel, and ferrule: